By Nolan Vallier, Adriana Cuervo, and Elizabeth Hartman[Printer Friendly] | [Contact us about this collection]

 Music -- Native American

 Accruals: Papers were initially acquired on January 13, 2006 and were restricted until 2009.
 An additional two boxes of sound recordings and one box of correspondence was added on May 4, 2013.
 Four additional boxes of files were added on May 2, 2019.
+An additional seven boxes of files and twelve boxes of sound recordings were added on July 21, 2021.

 Access Restrictions: Collection restricted until January 13, 2009, opened January 14, 2009.